 Financial Econometrics, Time Series (Modelling and Forecasting), Financial Economics and International FinanceView Profile

-Mrs Angela Ransley: Senior Lecturer in Accounting and Finance
+Mrs Angela Ransley: Senior Lecturer in Finance and Financial Management

 Financial management; The role of management accounting in decision making; Structures of corporate finance; Financial markets.View Profile